alanjones2/Alan-Jones-article-code/README.md

 <hr/>

 ## How to Share your Jupyter Notebook with Mercury or Voilà

-## SQL, Pandas or Both - Analysing the UK Electoral System
 [[Article](#)] [[Code](https://github.com/alanjones2/Alan-Jones-article-code/tree/master/mercury)]

 Putting your Jupyter notebook on the web is reasonably easy with either Mercury or Voilà but which is easier - here's a brief comparison of the two technologies